Naeemkh/ts-process/docs/_sources/setup_env.rst.txt

     $ jupyter notebook

-At the top right corner, there is `New` key.
+At the top right corner, there is a button labeled `New` key.
 Choose your recently created kernel (in this example: your_venv_name).
 Choosing a kernel will open a new tab that you can work on.